Praiseafrog/Calculator/README.md

 I heard making a calculator was a pretty standard practice for those learning computer science.
 I was not aware that it would be this hard. (still fun though)

-To do: Add support for decimal values and parentheses.
+To do: Add support for decimal values and parentheses as well as robust error handling.